aloisdg/aloisdg-blog/posts/from-json-to-md-with-gha.md

 ]
 ```

+## The Action

 - Create a `.github/workflows/` directory in your repository if this directory does not already exist.
 - In the `.github/workflows/` directory, create a file named `markdown-from-json.yml`.
-- Copy the following YAML contents into the `markdown-from-json.yml` file:
+- Copy the following YAML content into the `markdown-from-json.yml` file:

 ```yaml
 name: markdown-from-json